 We are being ambitious!
 Our total film budget is under $20 000.
 We have half a dozen grants in the works, alongside initial small grants from WPIRG and LSPIRG which helped us cover costs during the first leg of shooting.
-From the community, we are seeking to raise $2000, which is 10% of our budget.
-This will go towards booking spaces for the last scenes and paying local artists for their interview time.
+We are looking for sponsors, grants, and anything else you can offer!.
+This will go towards booking spaces for the last scenes and paying local artists for their time in completing the film.

 We appreciate whatever you can donate or whatever you can do to spread the word of this project!

 Cast & Crew

 Janice Jo Lee is a musician-poet-theatre artist from Kitchener.
 With her guitar, trumpet, looping pedal and powerful vocals, Lee enlivens audiences with sing-along anthems and bluesy folk songs.
 On stage she is disarmingly hilarious, off-the-cuff and fearlessly honest.
 She has composed and released three studio albums, has written and directed a full-length musical, and has toured across Canada.

 Janice plays herself in this endearing documusical.
 The audience follows her on tour as she talks about her opinions on life, family, community, and oppression and rediscovers meaning in those things on this journey

 She also plays Sung Hae, her alter-ego, who is a mythologized feminine power who helps explore Janice’s identity breaking through to release her true power.
 Sung Hae is a hard-hitting, in-your-face character who feels so passionately it could swallow worlds.